mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 certain api url and recursively parse movie data without any effort.

-# Step 6 - Setting the API foundation
+# Step 6 - Set up the API foundation

 Before we create an API-specific `MovieService` implementation, let's setup some utils in the `API` folder.